NicoJuicy/LearnML/time_series/time_series_analysis.md

 Detrending a time series is to remove the trend component from a time series.

-There are multiple approaches to extract the trend:
+There are several approaches to extract the trend:

 1. Subtract the line of best fit from the time series.